timble/www.openpolice.be/blog/_posts/2014-09-12-streets-database.md

 rooturl: blog
 ---

-As you probably already know, we are a huge fan of [Open Data](https://okfn.org/opendata/).
-Therefor we now update the streets in your site weekly, on wednesday evening, using the [CRAB database](https://www.agiv.be/producten/crab) provided by the [AGIV](https://www.agiv.be/).

-Whenever a street is added or changed in the CRAB database (by the city) these changes will be available in your site within a week.
+The Police Platform makes heavy use of street based location information, local police officers, news, traffic infomation etc are all tagged with streetnames.
+Since a few weeks our street database is synced automatically, every wednesday evening, using the [CRAB database](https://www.agiv.be/producten/crab) of the Flemish Governement.

+CRAB is an [Open Data](https://okfn.org/opendata/) service provided by [AGIV](https://www.agiv.be/), a Flemish governement agency responsible for all governement digital GIS services.

+We use the database in read-only mode, meaning that we only update the streets when they are changed.
+Streets can be added or changed in CRAB by city administrators.
 More information about the CRAB validation process by the cities in Flanders can be found on [www.agiv.be](https://www.agiv.be/news/2014/juni/crab-validatie-op-kruissnelheid).

-Next step is to get in touch with [Géoportail de la Wallonie](http://geoportail.wallonie.be/) & [CIBG Brussels](http://www.cibg.irisnet.be/) if they can help us to further optimise our streets database using Open Data.
+At the moment the streets are only updates for the Flemish part of Belgium using Agiv.
+We are also working with [Géoportail de la Wallonie](http://geoportail.wallonie.be/) & [CIBG Brussels](http://www.cibg.irisnet.be/) to see if they can help us to further optimise our streets database using Open Data and provide support for the whole of Belgium.

 ## Streets in your site